State Representative Kyle Brown Announces Re-election Bid

-Brown to focus on Marshall fire recovery, climate action, affordable housing, and health care
+Brown’s focus will remain on climate action, affordable housing, Marshall fire recovery, and health care

-LOUISVILLE, CO – Kyle Brown announced his candidacy for the state House of Representatives District 12 vacancy.
+LOUISVILLE, CO – Kyle Brown recently announced his re-election campaign for the state House of Representatives.
+Brown represents District 12 which includes Lafayette, Louisville, Superior, Gunbarrel, Niwot, and areas surrounding Longmont and Boulder.

 Marshall Fire Recovery

-As a Louisville city councilmember, Brown has fought to help every family rebuild and recover from the Marshall fire.
-He helped obtain thousands of gallons of bottled water from local partners until potable drinking water was restored.
+Brown was on the ground the day after the Marshall Fire to help his community recover.
+First while as a Louisville city councilmember, Brown helped obtain thousands of gallons of bottled water from local partners until potable drinking water was restored.
 He worked with city and county staff to ensure that debris was cleared as quickly as possible.
 Working with his colleagues on council, he successfully provided millions of dollars in tax relief for families who are underinsured and rebuilding.

 Gun Violence Prevention